Our Historical ProGrams

-The first conference took place in 1929 presenting safety-related seminars and displays to the public.
-Seven years later, in 1936, the second conference was held.
+The first conference took place in 1928 presenting safety-related seminars and displays to the public.
+Eight years later, in 1936, the third conference was held.
 Conference notes reveal that the featured speaker was Gerald R. Ford, Sr., father of President Gerald R. Ford, Jr.

 The annual conference was alternated between Grand Rapids and Detroit for many years and in 1960, the conference was held in Lansing where it was held until 2006.
 The conference is now rotated between Lansing, Grand Rapids and Novi (held in Novi in 2017 for the first time).

 Today, over 2,200 attendees make up the safety, health and environmental employees who seek information on the latest techniques and equipment.
 The conference is organized and operated as a not-for-profit corporation.
 Membership is on a voluntary basis, with representatives from business, industry, education, labor and government.

 In addition to the annual conference, the Michigan Safety Conference sponsors annual scholarships to assist students who are enrolled in occuplational safety and health programs at accredited Michigan universities.

 Click Here for Conference History and Volunteer Information.